 - Electronic publishing – advising on new media and digital exploitation of content including via digital subscription services, cloud based services, virtual learning environments and apps

 - Brand licensing – Advising on licensing and use of brands.
 Advising brand owners and licensees on their brand portfolios including merchandising opportunities

-- Working with major UK publishers including Hachette, Oxford University Press and Egmont on a variety of intellectual property, commercial and data privacy matters
+- Working with major UK publishers including Hachette, Bloomsbury and Egmont on a variety of intellectual property, commercial and data privacy matters